wp-plugins/wordpress-varnish-as-a-service/readme.txt

 == Changelog ==

+= 1.2.1 =
+ * WordPress 4 compatibility
+ * Added plugin icon

 = 1.2.0 =
- Fixed first server configuration
+ * Fixed first server configuration
- Fix some problems with some PHP distributions
+ * Fix some problems with some PHP distributions

 = 1.1.1 =
- Up to 3 Varnish servers
+ * Up to 3 Varnish servers

 = 1.1.0 =
- Delete configuration when uninstalled
+ * Delete configuration when uninstalled
- Performance improvements
+ * Performance improvements
- Controlled login to Varnish with or without Secret Key Tested up to WordPress 2.5
+ * Controlled login to Varnish with or without Secret Key
+ * Tested up to WordPress 2.5
- Connection test to Varnish Server
+ * Connection test to Varnish Server

 = 1.0.1 =
- First stable version
+ * First stable version